A Steering Committee provides basic oversight and administration of MennoPIN. Meet the members.

 Dorothy Jean Weaver is Professor Emerita of New Testament at Eastern Mennonite Seminary, Harrisonburg, VA, where she taught from 1984-2018 and has more recently served as an adjunct.
 Weaver has a PhD from Union Presbyterian Seminary (1987), an MDiv from Anabaptist Mennonite Biblical Seminary (1977), and a BA from Eastern Mennonite University (1972).
 She is a long-term member of the Society of Biblical Literature and the author of Matthew’s Missionary Discourse: A Literary Critical Analysis (Sheffield, 1990; Bloomsbury, 2015) and The Irony of Power: The Politics of God within Matthew’s Narrative (Pickwick Publications, 2017).
 On the Middle East front Weaver has spent four sabbatical semesters in Israel/Palestine engaged in writing (Jerusalem: 1996, 2003, 2010) and teaching (Bethlehem: 2000).
 Since 1998 she has led or co-led eleven Israel/Palestine study tours (“Places, People, & Prayers”) for Eastern Mennonite Seminary, eight “Nazareth/Bethlehem Work Groups” for Virginia Mennonite Missions (with ongoing plans in place), and an emergency delegation to Bethlehem in 2002, sponsored conjointly by EMU and VMM.
 Weaver has likewise done short-term teaching stints for Mennonite Central Committee in Beirut, Lebanon (Near East School of Theology, 1995) and Cairo, Egypt (Evangelical Theological Seminary in Cairo, 2002).
 From 1999-2002 Weaver served on the Christian Peacemaker Teams Steering Committee.
 And in 2001 she participated in a CPT delegation to Hebron, Palestine.
 Weaver has likewise traveled briefly in Jordan (1995) and Syria (1995, 2010).
 Weaver is currently engaged in discussions concerning occasional or short-term retirement postings to Middle East schools.
 She is a member of Community Mennonite Church, Harrisonburg, VA, where she ushers, leads singing occasionally, and teaches occasional Sunday School classes.

-One thought on “Steering Committee
+One thought on “Steering and Other Committee”

 Comments are closed.